tgstation/common_core/The_Esoteric.md

 ## Nar-sie
 _AKA the Geometer_

-Nar-sie is by far one of, if not the most prominent of these elder entities.
-She is often referred to as female by her cultist although these beings from beyond the veil are genderless.
-This is probably because she inspires some sort of twisted maternal air for her followers.
+Nar-sie is by far one of, if not the most prominent of these horrors.
+She is often referred to as female by her cultist although these beings from beyond the veil undoubtedly don’t conform with the human concept of genders.
+This is probably because she inspires some sort of twisted maternal vibe in her followers.
 She seems to be an embodiment of blood, pain, and self-sacrifice.
 Her cultist also references a “divine pattern” or “hidden shapes.”
-Her followers are considered threats to the corporation and have always had a single hostile intent - To bring Nar-Sie herself into our world.
+Her cultists are considered threats to the corporation and have always had a single hostile intent - To bring Nar-Sie herself from beyond the veil.

 ### Gifts of the Geometer

 Cultists of Nar-Sie usually can fashion eldritch runes out of their blood.
-They also are shown to have the ability to infuse themself with eldritch power allowing them to blast foes with blood magic and create items such as daggers and shackles out of nothing.
+They also are shown to have the ability to infuse themself with eldritch power allowing them to incapaitate foes by tempoaraly cutting of circulation to his or her's brain and create items such as daggers and shackles out of nothing.
 Most dangerously, powerful Nar-Sians can bombard an incapacitated victim with psychic pain while linking them directly to Nar-Sie effectively creating a new cultist.
 This process however is quite intensive and usually requires multiple cultists to do it correctly.

 ### Cults of the Geometer

 There is no single large cult of Nar-Sie.
 This is due primarily to their recklessness and eagerness to perform their dark matron’s work.
 As soon as a group of cultists reaches the point of confidence in which they could succeed in their unholy mission, or even just be a boon to their cause, they will attempt it.
 Most of these attempts will fail and end in the destruction of the cult.
 But as a cult is crushed, elsewhere one will surely arise.
+Rarely mentaly reclusive cultists will develop a glimpse of sanity and act more like heralds and scholars more than suicidal zealots.
+Many consider Nar-Sie as a simple guiding figure or even denounce her.
+These heralds are usually found to be a disgrace to the Geometer in the eyes of other cultists.
+This is because of the lack of ambition to complete their one goal.
+Heralds are still considered enemies of the corporation and are to be neutralized.
 ***

 ## Ratvar
 _The Imprisoned God_

 Ratvar was once a powerful entity competing with the likes of Nar-Sie.
-It resided on a plane assumedly of its creation known as “_Reebee_” or the “City of cogs.”
-Supposedly it was a clockwork city made of brass in which its cultists could enter once they had realized its power.
+It resided on a plane known as “_Reebee_” or the “City of cogs.”
+Supposedly, it was a clockwork city made of brass in which its cultists could enter once they had realized its power.
 However, this plane was also Ratvar’s prison in which it yearned to escape.
+While Reebee is gone, it is assumed that other structures such as temples or engines of the cult's creation still exist although it is unknown if they still have the power once bestowed to them by Ratvar.

 ### The Cult of Ratvar